-- · Structures such as fences, walls, patios, raised planters, etc., · Recreational vehicles, such as boats, campers, motor homes, and which encroach into the public right-of-way or exceed 36 inches trailers (including utility trailers) must be parked or stored within in height; a garage or in an interior side or rear yard that is enclosed with • Driveway approaches; a non-transparent fence, a wall, or continuous row of shrubbery, • Modifications to original design concepts approved by the City; not less than five feet high.
+- Structures such as fences, walls, patios, raised planters, etc., which encroach into the public right-of-way or exceed 36 inches in height;

+- Driveway approaches;

+- Modifications to original design concepts approved by the City;

 - Signs;

 - Lighting;

-- · Surfacing, except for grass or low groundcover;
+- Surfacing, except for grass or low groundcover;

 - Curb, gutters, sidewalks, and pavement;

 - Irrigation lines; and,

-• Trees or shrubs, which will grow over twenty-four inches tall.
+- Trees or shrubs, which will grow over twenty-four inches tall.

 If in doubt about whether a permit is needed, call the City's Planning Division at (909) 399-5470.